ericli1717/open_data_canada_git/README.md

 This the structure map of the JSON file.

 #open_data.json
-It is a JSON file example that I scrapered under "Military" subject.
+It is a JSON file example that I scraped under "Military" subject.